moby/moby/docs/sources/use/workingwithrepository.md

 This will prompt you for a username, which will become a public namespace for your public repositories.

-If your username is available then `docker`{.docutils .literal} will also prompt you to enter a password and your e-mail address.
+If your username is available then `docker` will also prompt you to enter a password and your e-mail address.
 It will then automatically log you in.
 Now you’re ready to commit and push your own images!

-Committing a Container to a Named Image[¶](#committing-a-container-to-a-named-image "Permalink to this headline")
+Committing a Container to a Named Image
 -----------------------------------------------------------------------------------------------------------------

 When you make changes to an existing image, those changes get saved to a container’s file system.
-You can then promote that container to become an image by making a `commit`{.docutils .literal}.
-In addition to converting the container to an image, this is also your opportunity to name the image, specifically a name that includes your user name from the Central Docker Index (as you did a `login`{.docutils .literal}
-above) and a meaningful name for the image.
+You can then promote that container to become an image by making a `commit`.
+In addition to converting the container to an image, this is also your opportunity to name the image, specifically a name that includes your user name from the Central Docker Index (as you did a `login` above) and a meaningful name for the image.

     # format is "sudo docker commit <container_id> <username>/<imagename>"
     $ sudo docker commit $CONTAINER_ID myname/kickassapp

-Pushing a repository to its registry[¶](#pushing-a-repository-to-its-registry "Permalink to this headline")
+Pushing a repository to its registry
 -----------------------------------------------------------------------------------------------------------

 In order to push an repository to its registry you need to have named an